dievoom-png/myblog1/content/posts/DLLInjection/index.md

 ## What's inside a DLL?

-Now, what happens when the target process finally calls the DLL?
+So, what happens when the target process finally calls the DLL?
 How will it know what to do with it?
 I mean it was definetly not expecting our DLL in the first place.

-Now comes DLLMain.
+And here comes DLLMain.
 DLLs have useful function that serves similiar purose like the main we find in C/++/#, let's take a look:

 ```C